Support at Home

 However, the rules are different depending on whether you are:

-- A Grandfathered participant - if you were approved for a Home Care Package before 12 September 2024 you won't need to pay fees any under Support At Home if you weren't already, and if you were paying some fees you, you'll be no worse off.
+- A Grandfathered participant - if you were approved for home care funding before 12 September 2024 you won't need to pay fees any under Support at Home if you weren't already, and if you were paying some fees you, you'll be no worse off.
 Some people may even be better off.

-- A Transitional participant - if approved for a home care package after 12 Sept 2024 and before 1 July 2025, you will transition to the new Support At Home scheme and be required to pay some fees towards your care.
+- A Transitional participant - if approved for home care funding after 12 Sept 2024 and before 1 November 2025, you will transition to the new Support at Home scheme and be required to pay some fees towards your care.

 All aged care funding assessments are now completed by a Single Assessment workforce